 - Changing an entity from an “Initiative” to a “Center” or “Institute”

 Pre-Authorization will NOT be required for:

 - Program or unit name changes, with little or no change in curriculum or structure

-- Single new concentrations added to existing degree programs
+- Adding concentrations to an existing degree

 - Changing degree type (ME to MS; BA to BFA; etc.)